Kevin Durant Responds To What Stephen A. Smith Said

 Durant is currently out due to a knee injury, and will miss a significant chunk of the season.

-Right now, the Nets are the sixth seed in the Eastern Conference with a 29-23 record.
+Right now, the Nets are the seventh seed in the Eastern Conference with a 29-24 record.

 Related stories on NBA basketball